 - Luxuriant growth on the slant without an accompanying color change may indicate a positive test.
 However, if the agar does not turn blue on further incubation, the test should be repeated with a smaller inoculum.

-- Do not inoculate from broth cultures, due to carryover of media.
+- Do not inoculate from broth cultures due to the carryover of media.

-- Results of the citrate utilization test alone are not sufficient for identification to the species level.
+- The citrate utilization test results alone are insufficient for identification up to the species level.

 References and further reading